Air Fryer Recipe

 Method

-- Wash the jalapeños thoroughly and slice each in half lengthwise, removing seeds and membranes.
+- Wash the jalapeños well, then slice each one in half lengthways and remove the seeds and membranes.

-- In a mixing bowl, combine cream cheese, cheddar cheese, bacon, garlic powder, onion powder, salt, and pepper.
+- In a mixing bowl, stir together the cream cheese, cheddar cheese, bacon, garlic powder, onion powder, salt, and pepper.

-- Fill each jalapeño half with the cheese mixture, packing tightly and slightly mounded.
+- Fill each jalapeño half with the cheese mixture, packing it in firmly so it sits slightly mounded.

 - Preheat the air fryer to 190°C (375°F) for about 5 minutes.

-- Arrange the stuffed jalapeños in a single layer in the air fryer basket and air fry for 8-10 minutes until tender and the cheese is golden and bubbly.
+- Arrange the stuffed jalapeños in a single layer in the air fryer basket, then air fry for 8-10 minutes until tender and the cheese is golden and bubbling.

-- Let cool for a few minutes before serving.
+- Leave to cool for a few minutes before serving.
 Garnish with chopped parsley if desired.

 Why this works in an air fryer